 When not jotting down ideas or pecking at my keyboard, I do actually lead a normal life consisting of hiking, coffee dates, discovering new music, and spending time with family and friends while living and recreating in the Pacific Northwest.

-Writing, research, and publishing is a long journey with lots of homework and hours.
+Writing, research, and publishing is a long journey with lots of homework and many hours.
 But I wouldn’t trade it for anything!